-Drug offenses in Washington State are referred to as VUSCA: Violation of the Uniform Controlled Substance Act.
+Drug offenses in Washington State are referred to as VUCSA: Violation of the Uniform Controlled Substance Act.
 The Uniform Controlled Substance Act is outlined in Chapter 69.50 RCW.
 In Washington State, the term “controlled substance” is applied to all illegal drugs.

 Marijuana has indeed been legalized in Washington State, but it is important to be cognizant of the limits.

 - For anyone under 21 years old to possess any quantity of marijuana